PostHog/posthog.com/contents/tutorials/array-filter-breakdown.md

 Once you break down your array, you might find it contains values you don't care about.
 You can use filters to remove them.
 Filtering arrays is relatively similar to breaking down, except you must provide values you want to filter out.

 To add a filter, click the filter dropdown next to your data series, click "Add filter," select HogQL, and add your expression.
+You can also use filters in the [events explorer tab](https://app.posthog.com/events).

 To start, you can remove empty arrays with a `notEmpty()` check.
 For example, to remove empty arrays from the `$active_feature_flags` by filtering for the HogQL expression: